grafana/agent/docs/operator/getting-started.md

 +++
-title = "Getting started with Grafana Agent Operator" weight = 100
+title = "Get started with Grafana Agent Operator" weight = 100
 +++

-# Getting started with Grafana Agent Operator
+# Get started with Grafana Agent Operator

 An official Helm chart is planned to make it really easy to deploy the Grafana Agent Operator on Kubernetes.
 For now, things must be done a little manually.